simona2606/snap-stack/README.md

 ## Prerequisites

-To use Snap Stack, you must have **DevStack** installed.
+To use Snap Stack, it is necessary to have **DevStack** installed.
 The official instructions for installing it properly are as follows:

 - [DevStack Installation Guide](https://docs.openstack.org/devstack/latest/)